microsoft/fluentui/packages/web-components/src/menu/README.md

 **Icons**

-In order for icons to render with appropriate styles the `icons` attribute must be present on the Menu.
+In order for icons to render with appropriate styles ( hover state ) the `icons` attribute must be present on the Menu.

 **Composure**